hihiz20/nova-american-diet/README.md

 ## Why this project: the American Diet Through NOVA Classification
 Today, millions of Americans are facing health issues, obesity, overweight, diabetes, and several other health issues that could rise over time.
 This project aims to provide valuable insights about the foods we consume daily and provides awareness to individuals that want to eat healthier, prevent having further health issues, make healthy choices, lose weight, limiting specific food(s), and list of ingredients to avoid that are present in NOVA 3 (Processed Foods) and NOVA 4 (Ultra Processed Foods) as these classifications have more chemical ingredients than NOVA 1 (Unprocessed Foods) and NOVA 2 (Processed Culinary Ingredients).

 Food is essential for human survival, providing nourishment our bodies need to function.
 Yet in this modern age, the foods we consume are packed with chemicals that we often never read the ingredients labeled.
 Long ago, humans would eat food that are natural, handmade, and organic.
 Now that technology and science have evolved, foods we eat today are shaped by Agricultural Biotechnology, Food Engineer, and Sensory Science (to maximize the addictive appeal and maximize palatability).
-This leads to the rise processed and ultra process foods.
+This leads to the rise processed and ultra process foods (Lane et al., 2024).
 According to several findings and research, the United States is consistently producing processed and ultra processed food production in the world, as well as one of the highest consumption rates (Amaraggi et al., 2024, preprint; Marino et al., 2021; Juul et al., 2022).

 ## Research Questions